 Like most things in life, the more you do it, the better you’ll be at it.
 This holds true for being an active participant in meetings.
 While you might be more inclined to not speak during a meeting as an introvert, you’ll find it gets easier the more you do it.
 In a lot of ways, this skill is like exercising.
 It might be a little painful and awkward at first, but the more you ‘workout’ that skill, the stronger you’ll get.

-Speaking in meetings can be difficult for those who are introverted and would rather absorb the information and analyze for later than immediately jump in the conversation.
+Speaking in meetings as an introvert can be difficult and often they would rather absorb the information and analyze for later than immediately jump in the conversation.
 Being introverted or extroverted is not inherently good or bad; each comes with a unique skill set and areas of strengths and weaknesses.
 Unfortunately for introverts, one of those weaknesses is often during meetings, a necessity for most careers.
 Above are just a few ways to turn that weakness into a strength and succeed in meetings as an introvert.

 Heard something funny, outrageous, or amazing during a meeting or a conference call?
 Submit it here or on Twitter using #OverheardOnCC